linode/terraform-provider-linode/website/docs/index.html.markdown

 # Linode Provider

-The Linode provider exposes data sources to interact with [Linode services](https://www.linode.com/).
+The Linode provider exposes resources and data sources to interact with [Linode](https://www.linode.com/) services.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available data sources.